alictai/comp20-atai/jobs/README.txt

 ------------------------------
-Lab 7
+Lab 8
 ------------------------------
 Alison Tai
-February 14, 2013
+February 25, 2013

 ------------------------------
 Implementation
 ------------------------------
-I have successfully parsed a given string to JSON and rendered the company, location, and position information to a page.
-I have done so through the following pages:
-	jobs.html
-	jobs.css
-with the parse function in the header of jobs.html.

 ------------------------------
 Acknowledgements
 ------------------------------
-None
+I worked with Joe Canuel and Ron Hong on how to catch a 404 error we were all getting.
+We also discussed how to deal with the following error: "XMLHttpRequest cannot load http:// messagehub.herokuapp.com/lab8.json.
+Origin null is not allowed by Access-Control-Allow- Origin"

 ------------------------------
-Hours Spent: 2
+Hours Spent:
 ------------------------------